ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 With 4.3.3 version we've introduced Bower and Composer support for our release builds.

+Currently there is only **standard-all** preset available, which has all our core plugins available but only few of them are enabled by default.

 ## Fetching CKEditor with Bower

 We assume that you have **Bower** alredy installed and added to your PATH, if not please follow this [installation guide](http://bower.io/#installing-bower).